-A newly enacted law prohibits an employer from electrically surveilling (by videotape, closed-circuit TV, etc.) employee activities in areas designed for their health or personal comfort such as restrooms, locker rooms, and employee lounges.
+Employers are prohibited from electronically surveilling (by videotape, closed-circuit TV, etc.) employee activities in areas designed for their health or personal comfort such as restrooms, locker rooms, and employee lounges.
 Conviction under this misdemeanor statute carries monetary penalties.
 W. Va.
 Code § 21-3-20.
 Presumably, surveillance outside the workplace would not constitute an invasion of privacy so long as the employee does not have a reasonable expectation of privacy.
 Even if the employee is found to have a reasonable expectation of privacy, courts will also consider whether the employer has a reasonable justification for the surveillance which outweighs the employee's expectations of privacy.
 See State Farm v.
 Madden, 192 W. Va.
 155, 451 S.E.2d 721 (W. Va.
 1994) (private investigator hired by insurer committed no illegal acts by merely visually surveying and photographing plaintiff engaged in activities which occurred in full view of the general public).